2 US Navy sailors charged with providing sensitive military information to China | Law-Order

 The indictment alleges Wei included as many as 50 manuals containing technical and mechanical data about Navy ships as well as details about the number and training of Marines during an upcoming exercise.

-Wei continued to send sensitive US military information multiple times over the course of a year and even was congratulated by the Chinese officer once he became a US citizen, Grossman said.
-He added that Wei ''chose to turn his back on his newly adopted country'' for greed.
+Wei continued to send sensitive US military information multiple times over the course of a year and even was congratulated by the Chinese officer once Wei became a US citizen, Grossman said.
+He added that Wei "chose to turn his back on his newly adopted country" for greed.

 The Justice Department charged Wei under a rarely-used Espionage Act statute that makes it a crime to gather or deliver information to aid a foreign government.